With the right support, someone who has dementia may be able to continue living at home for a long time.

 Although having dementia can reduce a person’s ability to live independently, there is a variety of support available to help them.
 If you care for someone with dementia and want to help them to continue to live at home, you can find advice and resources below in the following areas:

-General support services that can help someone with dementia
+Support services that can help people with dementia

 Helping someone with dementia to feed themselves

 When it comes to mealtimes, a person with dementia may stop recognising the food in front of them.
 They may also struggle to use a knife and fork if their dementia affects their physical co-ordination, and find it hard to chew or swallow food.
 Further behaviour problems can result in the person with dementia refusing help with eating.